-Pain medications are the single most frequent cause of pediatric fatalities reported to Poison Control.
-That's a skewed picture, because carbon monoxide deaths are under-reported.
-The table below shows poisoning fatalities in children younger than 6 years reported to US Poison Control from 2011 through 2015.
+Fumes/gases/vapors are the single most frequent cause of pediatric fatalities reported to Poison Control.
+The table below shows poisoning fatalities in children younger than 6 years reported to US Poison Control from 2012 through 2016.

-The substance categories with the largest number of deaths across all ages (and including intentional exposures) include sedatives and sleeping medications, cardiovascular drugs, opioids, stimulants and street drugs, and alcohols (NPDS, 2015).
+The substance categories with the largest number of deaths across all ages (and including intentional exposures) include sedatives and sleeping medications, opioids, stimulants and street drugs, and alcohols (NPDS, 2016).

 How serious are poison exposures?

-Intentional exposures were significantly more serious, with a 30-fold greater percentage of serious outcomes (major or fatal effects) compared to unintentional exposures.
-Of the intentional exposures, 5.0% were major effects or deaths compared to 0.2% of unintentional exposures and 1.2% of all exposures.
-Just 2.7% of unintentional exposures had a moderate, major or fatal outcome compared to 32.1% of intentional exposures and 8.6% of all exposures.
+Intentional exposures were significantly more serious, with a 31-fold greater percentage of serious outcomes (major or fatal effects) compared to unintentional exposures.
+Of the intentional exposures, 5.28% were major effects or deaths compared to 0.17% of unintentional exposures and 1.24% of all exposures.
+Just 2.77% of unintentional exposures had a moderate, major or fatal outcome compared to 32.59% of intentional exposures and 8.84% of all exposures.